 The distinction is that Flood Factors reflect the likelihood of water reaching your individual home’s building footprint, while Community Risk determines the surrounding area’s vulnerability to flooding.
 Building footprints refer to the outline of a building structure on a property.
-Community Risk encompasses the social risk, residential risk, commercial risk, risk to infrastructure, and risk to roads of flooding within a geographic area.
+Community Risk encompasses social risk, residential risk, commercial risk, risk to infrastructure, and risk to roads of flooding within a geographic area.

 Within a community, the likelihood of flooding, and the depth of flooding that causes a certain percent of facilities to have operational risk is used to determine categorical risk.
-Each category is given a ranking based on the percent of facilities or roads with operational risk at a given depth.
-The overall Community Risk encompasses the social risk, residential risk, commercial risk, risk to infrastructure and risk to roads for a given area.
-Once risk is determined for each of the 5 categories, overall risk for a community is calculated by averaging the risk for all 5 categories.
+Each category is given a ranking based on the percentage of facilities or roads with operational risk at a given depth.
+The overall Community Risk encompasses the social risk, residential risk, commercial risk, risk to infrastructure, and risk to roads for a given area.
+Once risk is determined for each of the 5 categories, the overall risk for a community is calculated by averaging the risk for all 5 categories.

 How are community risk scores determined?

-To determine Community Risk to flooding, the number of facilities in each category with operational risk in 2021 and 2051 is separately calculated.
+To determine Community Risk to flooding, the number of facilities in each category with operational risk in 2021 and 2051 are separately calculated.
 This includes the number of airports, seaports, fire stations, police stations, hospitals, power stations, superfund sites, and wastewater treatment facilities with operational risk.
-Likewise, risk for all other categories is calculated based on operational flood thresholds and the depth of flooding for each facility.
-Within a community, the percent of facilities with operational risk and the average expected flood depth is calculated for each category to determine categorical risk.
+Likewise, the risk for all other categories is calculated based on operational flood thresholds and the depth of flooding for each facility.
+Within a community, the percent of facilities with operational risk and the average expected flood depth are calculated for each category to determine categorical risk.
 All of the geographies are evaluated against each other based on their average expected flood depth and given a relative score from Minimal to Extreme.

-Once risk is determined for each of the 5 categories, overall risk for a community is calculated by averaging the risk for all 5 categories.
-Community risk reflects the weighted percent of properties, facilities or roads with operational risk at a given depth.
+Once risk is determined for each of the 5 categories, the overall risk for a community is calculated by averaging the risk for all 5 categories.
+Community risk reflects the weighted percent of properties, facilities, or roads with operational risk at a given depth.
 However, flooding to police stations, hospitals, or schools, can disrupt daily life within a community.
-In communities with many different types of infrastructure, the weighted percent of non-residential properties, roads, public and social infrastructure may add up to bigger than the residential weight.
+In communities with many different types of infrastructure, the weighted percent of non-residential properties, roads, and public and social infrastructure may add up to be bigger than the residential weight.
 Compared to a rural community, developed areas with a booming economy have more variety of infrastructure types.

 What is operational risk?

 Operational risk refers to the loss of operational functionality.
-When a facility is flooded to the point where it can no longer function as intended, or a road is flooded to a depth that makes the road unusable and unsafe, it is considered to have operational risk.
+When a facility is flooded to the point where it can no longer function as intended or a road is flooded to a depth that makes the road unusable and unsafe, it is considered to have operational risk.
 In order to determine the point where infrastructure and roads can no longer operate, each infrastructure facility type is given a functionality threshold.
 These thresholds vary depending on infrastructure type, as different types of infrastructure can withstand different depths of flooding while still maintaining some level of functionality.
 For this reason, functionality thresholds are used to determine the operational risk of infrastructure and roads caused by flooding.
-Operational thresholds used are as defined in the FEMA’s HAZUS methodology.
+Operational thresholds used are as defined in FEMA’s HAZUS methodology.